 By awarding a Common Criteria certificate, the Certification Body asserts that the product complies with the security requirements specified in the associated security target.
 A security target is a requirements specification document that defines the scope of the evaluation activities.
 The consumer of certified IT products should review the security target, in addition to this certification report, in order to gain an understanding of any assumptions made during the evaluation, the IT product's intended environment, the evaluated security functionality, and the testing and analysis conducted by the CCEF.

-The certification report, certificate of product evaluation and security target are listed on the Certified Products list (CPL) for the Canadian CC Scheme and posted on the Common Criteria portal (the official website of the International Common Criteria Project).
+The certification report, certificate of product evaluation and security target are posted to the Common Criteria portal (the official website of the International Common Criteria Project).

 TABLE OF CONTENTS